thirdweb-dev/insight/README.md

-# indexer
+# Insight

-The Indexer is a blockchain data processing tool designed to fetch, process, and store on-chain data.
+Insight is a blockchain data processing tool designed to fetch, process, and store on-chain data.
 It provides a solution for indexing blockchain data, facilitating efficient querying of transactions, logs through a simple API.

-The Indexer's architecture consists of five main components:
+Insight's architecture consists of five main components:
 <img width="728" alt="architecture-diagram" src="https://github.com/user-attachments/assets/8ad19477-c18f-442e-a899-0f502a00bae6">

 1. **Poller**: The Poller is responsible for continuously fetching new blocks from the configured RPC and processing them.
 It uses multiple worker goroutines to concurrently retrieve block data, handles successful and failed results, and stores the processed block data and any failures.